Thinking beyond borders.

 Generally, organizations operating in the mining and construction industries can hire a higher percentage of foreign employees.
 Quotas are updated and approved on an annual basis by the Government.

-Bilateral measures for the avoidance of double Taxation Mongolia has approved tax treaties with several countries.
+Mongolia has approved tax treaties with several countries.

 For the avoidance of double taxation, Mongolia proposes to use the credit method.
 The amount of foreign tax paid is allowed as a credit against the Mongolian tax payable on the same income or capital.
 However the amount of such tax credit shall not exceed the amount of tax payable on the same amount of income in Mongolia.